 In 2007, it was chosen as one of the “new seven wonders of the architecture world” by Conde Nast Traveler, a luxury and lifestyle travel magazine.

 Architectural Marvels #2 Sydney Opera House – Sydney, Australia

-The Sydney Opera House, inaugurated in 1973 is one of the oldest buildings of architectural marvels in our list.
+The Sydney Opera House, inaugurated in 1973 is one of the oldest buildings in our list of top 5 Architectural Marvels of the world.
 Moreover, it is Australia’s most recognizable architecture.

 The building has a soaring white roof and shell-shaped sails atop a massive, red granite platform.
 Consequently, it is an architectural icon of the 20th century.
 Furthermore, it is the focal point of Sydney Harbor and is a reflection of its character.